tppham-lab/thaopham.github.io/README.md

 My work unfolds along two lines:

 **Spatial inequality in Vietnam.** I use spatial econometrics and Bayesian methods to examine how Confucian institutional legacies shape contemporary gaps in educational investment and attainment across Vietnamese provinces.
-This line of work treats historical culture as a causal variable, not background noise.
+This line of work treats historical institution as a causal variable, not background noise.

 **Indochina-origin communities in comparative perspective.** I study Vietnamese, Cambodian, Lao, and Hmong populations in the United States, England, and France — groups that education data routinely collapses into a single "Asian American" or "Asian" category.
 My research disaggregates these communities to ask how Confucian heritage and refugee experience jointly shape educational trajectories across national contexts.